-EIST PSD Funtion
+EIST PSD Function

 This feature allows the user to choose between Hardware and Software to control the processor's frequency and performance (P-state).
 In HW_ALL mode, the processor hardware is responsible for coordinating the P-state, and the OS is responsible for keeping the P-state request up to date on all Logical Processors.
 In SW_ALL mode, the OS Power Manager is responsible for coordinating the P-state and must initiate the transition on all Logical Processors.
-In SW_ANY mode, the OS Power Manager is responsible for coordinating the transition on any Logical Processors.
+In SW_ANY mode, the OS Power Manager is responsible for coordinating the P-state and may initiate the transition on any Logical Processors.
 The options are HW_ALL, SW_ALL, and SW_ANY.